The professors in this program are wonderful. They make themselves available whenever you need...

 - Students that qualify and apply for the exam by September 2014 under the old requirements, but do not take or fail the old exam, can take the new exam in January 2015.

 What Saint Joseph’s University Is Doing To Meet These New Requirements

 - Saint Joseph’s University’s pre-approved curriculum already meets the 4th Edition Task List’s coursework requirements and will prepare students to sit for the new BACB exams in 2015.

 - To meet the freestanding ethics course requirement for BCBA, Saint Joseph’s University has added the course CRJ 657: Ethics in Behavior Analysis, which became available in the spring 2013 semester.

-- CRJ 657: Ethics in Behavior Analysis is a 3-credit hour, 16-week course and will replace the elective course options previously offered to Master’s in Criminal Justice with Behavior Analysis Specialization and Post-Master’s Behavior Analysis Certificate students.
+- CRJ 657: Ethics in Behavior Analysis is a 3-credit hour, 16-week course and will replace the elective course options previously offered to Master’s in Criminal Justice with Behavior Analysis Concentration and Post-Master’s Behavior Analysis Certificate students.

 - CRJ 657: Ethics in Behavior Analysis Course Description can be found here.